skx/simple.vm/README.md

 * Implementing a useful range of operations/opcodes.
     * For example "add", "dec", "inc", etc.

-This particular virtual machine contains only a few primitives, but it include the support for labels and conditional jumps.
-The handling of labels and jumps is perhaps worthy of note, because many simple/demonstration virtual machines don't handle them at all.
+This particular virtual machine contains only a few primitives, but it does include the support for labels, looping, conditional jumps, calls and returns.
+The handling of labels is perhaps worthy of note, because many simple/demonstration virtual machines don't handle them at all.

-In order to support jumping to labels which haven't necessarily been defined yet our compiler keeps a running list of all labels (i.e. possible jump destinations) and when it encounters a jump instruction just outputs a placeholder instruction:
+In order to support jumping to labels which haven't necessarily been defined yet our compiler keeps a running list of all labels (i.e. possible jump destinations) and when it encounters a jump instruction, or something else that refers to a label, it must outputs a placeholder-address, such as:

 * `JUMP 0x000`
     * In our bytecode that is the three-byte sequence `0x10 0x00 0x00` as the JUMP instruction is defined as `0x10`.